EcoPro-Systems/Kelp-Forest-Projection/README.md

 ## To Do
 - Get future temperature data + make predictions using best regressor
-- Update CMDA server with scripts from github
 - Fit trend to Kelp vs. lag-temperature, estimate temperature at which kelp = 0
-- Create new regression model with time, sunlight, temp_lag and temp_lag2